patowc/blueliv/README.md

 Once registered and with a valid token, you can perform several actions on the Community sandbox and Threat Intel platform, from searching IoCs, sparks, tags... to publishing throught the API.

+You may use token in two ways:

+- In an explicit way, passing the token in the class constructor (for example, `SparksRequest(token=token)`)
+- In an implicit way setting the environment variable (`BLUELIV_API_TOKEN='your token'`)

+The implicit way is added to be able to deal with the package in contexts where environment variables are used to change the behaviour of applications and resources.
+For example, in docker containers, Heroku, etc.

 ## Structure

 Here you will find a description of the classes and methods you may take advantage of.